spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

     2. Constructor invocation builds a syntax node and returns immediately.
 This is used internally, though it might also be useful externally.
     3. Nullary constructor invocation builds a syntax node that has no children.
 This is used by caterwaul's seq[] macro.

-Each metaclass contains a .map() method that recursively descends through the tree.
-It uses a standard protocol to indicate nondestructive node replacement, stop-traversal, and continuation.
-Unlike caterwaul 1.3's map() method, this one is optimized to rewrite only modified subtrees.

             metaclass_instance(n, ctor, proto) = qse[_constructor; _name.prototype = _prototype; _name.original_name = _string_name; _name.prototype.constructor = _name; _common_methods]
                                                  /~replace/ {_constructor: ctor, _prototype: proto, _name: n, _string_name: n /!$.syntax.from_string, _common_methods: n /!common_method_tree},